dragontheory/THOR/README.md

 FEATURES : :
 * W3C Standards Compliant
-* Faster triage eliminates unnecessary navigation
-* 30%+ reduction in clicks over current version
-* 50%+ reduction of HTML/CSS/JS client-side markup over current version
 * Cross/backward browser compatible and tested - FF60.530esr, IE11, Edge, Chrome65
-* Fully documented (Bootstrap)
+* Fully documented (Bootstrap + intuitive naming convention + commented)
+* **NEW GUI PARADIGM : :** Is actually the old paradigm that has been lost with the advent of ubiquitous JS framworks
+* **NEW GUI PARADIGM : : THOR** is a "HTML/CSS first" (GPU accelerated) paradigm vise the current ubiquitous slower scripting firt paradigm
+* **NEW GUI PARADIGM : :** CSS live deta detection (helps separate data logic from UI logic)
 * HTML5 Routing (with options) allows for bookmarking/sharing links of full layouts and data
 * HTML5 User Storage allows for preferences to be saved cross browser session
 * Non-cluttered, minimal, professional look and feel
 * Data agnostic (works with any data set or type)
-* Framework agnostic (works with any JS framework like Vue.js or Angular or none at all)
+* Framework agnostic (works with any JS framework like Vue.js, Angular, and React or none at all)
 * Resolution agnostic - (Responsive - works with any screen resolution)
-* Super lightweight (up to 50% less markup)
+* Super fast loading/lightweight (up to 50% less markup)
 * Minimal dependencies (minimizes upgrade coordination conflicts/dead-ends)
 * "Holy Grail" layout leverages full browser width/height for maximum data visibility
 * Independent scrolling panels
 * Light/dark themes
 * Keyboard navigable
 * Duplicate results indicators
-* Full-screen mode for each panel
+* Independent Full-screen mode for each panel
-* Resizable panel widths
+* End-user adjustable/resizable panel widths
 * Right click context menus with feature/component shortcuts
-* Scroll to top for each panel
+* "Scroll to top" for each panel
+* In application alerting (Toasts)
-* Alerting (Toastr)/Web push notifications
+* Web push notifications
-* CSS live data detection (helps separate data logic from UI logic)
-* Customize-able display density (Roomy/medium/compact)
+* Customize-able display density (Roomy/medium/compact/No Fluff!
+Just Stuff!)
 * Customize-able/rearrange-able sections
 * Sweep (keep the latest but delete the rest)
 * Favorite a profile
 * Watch a profile

-TECH STACK:
+TECH STACK : :
 * HTML5 (current major version of the HTML standard and subsumes XHTML)
 * HTML5 Routing (with options) allows for browser back/forward buttons and bookmarking/sharing links of full UI layout and customization and data.
 * HTML5 User storage allows for user preferences to be saved cross browser session.
-* CSS3 (Flex-box for layout)
+* CSS3 (Flex-box specification for all layout)
-* jQuery (minimally used, fast, lightweight, mature feature rich JS library)
+* jQuery (ubiquitous - but minimally used, fast, lightweight, mature, feature rich JS library)
 * Fontawesome 5.6.3 (enables icons to be easily/quickly styled/controlled as a font)
 * jQuery Data-tables (ubiquitous jQuery plug-in for for viewing tabular data)
-* Bootstrap 4.3.1 (open source, standards compliant, toolkit/library with extensive pre-built components and powerful plug-ins built on jQuery (for rapid [copy/paste] design and development).
+* Bootstrap 4.3.1 (open source, standards compliant, toolkit/library with extensive pre-built components and powerful plug-ins built on jQuery (for rapid [copy/paste] design and development)
   * Note: Bootstrap 5.+ will be jQuery free (coming soon)

-DEVELOPMENT:
+DEVELOPMENT : :
 The Bootstrap spec is followed without exception to preserve:
 * Full Bootstrap documentation
 * Easy/fast copy/paste development
-* Upgrade/support path
+* Upgrade/upgrade/support path
 * Cross/backward browser compatibility
 * Consistent/predictable look and feel and behavior
 * Structural/functional/theme integrity

-HTML/CSS Files:
+HTML/CSS Files : :
 * index.html
 * assets/css/styles.css
 * assets/css/layout.css